longtingwu/longtingwu.github.io/_pages/talks.md

 The following is a list of talks which I have given in seminars, workshops and conferences.

+- 10.11.2021.
+Algebraic geometry and moduli seminar, ETH Zurich.

+- 05.11.2021.
+The Algebraic Geometry and Gromov-Witten seminar, University of Bonn.

+- 21.10.2021.
+MPI-Oberseminar (online), MPIM.

 - 08.06.2021.
 Motives Seminar (online), University of Duisburg-Essen.

 - 21.10.2020.
 Algebraic geometry and moduli seminar (online), ETH Zurich.